galaxyproject/training-material/topics/proteomics/tutorials/metaquantome-taxonomy/tutorial.md

 title: "metaQuantome 3: Taxonomy"
 zenodo_link: "https://doi.org/10.5281/zenodo.4110725"
 questions:
- - "How do I look at differentially expressed taxa ?"
+ - "How do I look at differentially expressed taxa?"
  - "Can we get top 5 or 10 taxa present in the sample?"
  - "How can I visualize my results?"
 objectives: